AyushWorks-24/AI-Financial-Analyst/README.md

 ## 🔭 Future Scope

-- ☁️ Cloud deployment (Railway / Hugging Face Spaces)
-- ⚡ Switch from Ollama to Groq API for cloud-hosted AI
+- ⚡ Already deployed on HuggingFace Spaces with Groq API for cloud inference
 - 🔐 User authentication and personal watchlists
 - 📊 Sentiment analysis from news headlines
 - 🌐 Expand to crypto and forex markets